Skip to main content

 Usually an application to The Pensions Ombudsman needs to be made within three years of when the event(s) you are complaining about happened or, if later, within three years of when you first knew about it (or ought to have known about it).
 We have some discretion in certain instances for the time limit to be extended.

 We will check if you have already complained to the party at fault and given them a chance to put things right.
-If you haven’t, we may ask you to do this or see if our Early Resolution Service can help you.
 View our factsheet which sets out how to complain to the party/parties at fault.

 If you don’t agree with our decision you will have an opportunity to explain why you disagree and ask us to reconsider.